NutekSecurity/nutek-apple/README.md

 ## What it does?

-This - `nutek-apple.rb` - script for macOS operating systems installs all the neccessairly tools for well prepared hacker, bug hunter or a seasoned hobbiest willing to pursue a way of turning things inside out and is not scared to use only command line tools.
+This - `nutek-apple.rb` - script for macOS and Linux operating systems installs all the neccessairly tools for well prepared hacker, bug hunter or a seasoned hobbiest willing to pursue a way of turning things inside out and is not scared to use only command line tools.
 Why?
 Almost all of the fancy